 To be convicted of an aggravated assault, you must have acted intentionally, recklessly, or knowingly.
 Knowingly committing an offense means that you must have known the potential consequences of your conduct.
 Recklessly committing an offense means that you consciously disregarded the potential consequences.
 Intentionally committing an aggravated assault means that you intended to harm the victim.

-What are the penalties for an aggravated assault conviction?
+What are the penalties for an aggravated assault conviction In Chester County, PA?

 If the victim did not actually suffer serious bodily injuries or the victim was a public servant other than a law enforcement officer, an aggravated assault conviction is a second-degree felony.
 This can result in a prison sentence of a maximum of 10 years and a fine of a maximum of $25,000.